 Euro foreign exchange reference rates are based on a regular daily concentration procedure between central banks of the European System of Central Banks and other central banks, which takes place every working day at 3.15 p.m.
 (Lithuania's local time), and they reflect the foreign exchange market situation at the given moment.
-The rates are published on the European Central Bank's website by 4.00 p.m.
+The rates are published on the European Central Bank's website around 5.00 p.m.
 (Lithuania's local time) and republished on Lietuvos bankas website.

 Euro foreign exchange reference rates are published according to the same calendar as used by the Trans-European Automated Real-time Gross settlement Express Transfer System (TARGET2), i.e. every day, except Saturdays and Sundays, New Year's Day (1 January), Good Friday, Easter Monday, Labour Day (1 May), Christmas (25 and 26 December).